rweigel/magnetovis/README.md

 cd magnetovis;
 conda create --name python2.7 python=2.7
 conda install numpy; pip install spacepy hapiclient
-# In the following, change the path /opt to the location of your anaconda3 install
+# In the following, change the path /opt to the location of your anaconda3 or miniconda3 install
 # Also change /Applications/ParaView-5.7.0.app/Contents/MacOS/ to be the directory where
-# paraview is installed.
+# Paraview is installed.
 PYTHONPATH=/opt/anaconda3/envs/python2.7/lib/python2.7/site-packages:/opt/anaconda3/envs/python2.7/lib/site-python:. /Applications/ParaView-5.7.0.app/Contents/MacOS/paraview --script=demo.py
 ```